Exalted (role-playing game): Infernal Exalted (Chosen of the Yozis)

 The Yozis are the Primordials who were overthrown but did not die.
-They were created the Infernal Exalted from fifty stolen Essences of Solar Exalts.
+They created the Infernal Exalted from fifty stolen Essences of Solar Exalts.
 Their rules apeeared in the second edition's Manual of Exalted Power - The Infernals (April 2009).

 The Infernals also known as Green Sun Princes have the full resources of the demon realm at their disposal, along with numerous Yozi cults which already exist in creation, and learn the transformative Charms of the Yozis themselves.
 It is implied that despite currently reveling in their power, the vast majority of Infernal Exalted will grow disillusioned with the alien Yozis and ultimately go rogue.
 The Infernals' Primordial power gives them the potential to grow into new Titans themselves, not bound by the same shortness of vision their current patrons possess.

 In the first and second edition, Exalts could make pacts with the Yozis, often facilitated through the acquiring of forbidden text known as the Broken-Winged Crane.
 These were known as Akuma.
 They often gained notable power for their pledges to Hell, namely in Merits, additional access to magical power, and Yozi Charms in the case of the second edition.
 In exchange their free will was destroyed, and they became slaves to the Yozis.

 The presentation of Infernal Exalted was changed in the third edition, first in Exalted: Essence and then Crucible of Legend.
 While remaining Chosen of the Yozis, they do not use Yozi Charms, instead drawing heavily on them for their themes and inspiration.
 They are chosen from individuals who see themselves as wronged or oppressed in some fashion, justifiably or not.
 With the Yozis forever trapped in Hell, they hope that by corrupting the Chosen of the gods to their power they can inflict revenge on a Creation that has rejected them.
 Their castes are named for the positions of celestial bodies and roughly correspond to the Solar Castes, though focused on how the Exalt was put down by the world: Azimuth from victims of violence and war, Ascendants by those considered expendable or impure, Horizons from those denied knowledge, Nadirs from those subject to imprisonment either literally or metaphorically, and Penumbra by those subjected to the caprice of those in power.

 Akuma are not present in the third edition.